Yiheng-Dong/Autodesk-Maya-Model/README.md

-# Autodesk-Maya-Model
+# Maya-Model

-A human character model built in Autodesk Maya.
+A human character model built in Maya.